 All services included in Level I, and additionally this service will provide asbestos assistance, ongoing evaluation and organization of asbestos building records, present at the site, from the beginning of the ownership of district buildings (owned, rented or leased) to the present day, for the entire school year.
 These records will be cataloged and an audit will be produced for district use.
 A report will be provided highlighting findings and/or recommendations resulting from the audit.
-Records will be arranged in one area and the permanent placement of some of the records will be determined by the district.
+Records will be arranged in one area and the permanent placement of the records will be determined by the district.
 Asbestos services covered in this level:

-- Initial audit and organization (Level I), plus - Completion of all 6 month surveillance inspection, reports and maps (Twice per year) - Coordination and verification of annual notices and postings - Monitoring of construction activities and documents - Ongoing maintenance of records (on-site) - Site specific trainings
+- Initial audit and organization (Level I), plus - Completion of all 6-month surveillance inspection, reports and maps (twice per year) - Coordination and assistance with annual notices and postings - Inquire about construction activities and documents and update district data as necessary - Ongoing maintenance of records (on-site) - Site-specific asbestos trainings